Vetro7/RoyaltiesGUI/README.md

 ### On *nix:

-Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.55 or later.
+Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, Qt 5.9 or later and Boost 1.55 or later.

 You may download them from: